 Treatment for Perimenopause Anxiety

 One approach for managing anxiety during perimenopause is to use hormones such as estrogen and progesterone in the form of oral contraceptives.
-Oral contraceptives are safe and effective at managing abnormal or irregular bleeding, protecting against pregnancy, and normalizing estrogen and progesterone levels, which may help relieve the symptoms anxiety.
-In more severe cases of anxiety, selective-serotonin reuptake inhibitors (SSRIs) may be useful in the short term or until menopause arrives.
+Oral contraceptive pills (OCPs) are safe and effective at managing abnormal or irregular bleeding.
+Also, OCP’s protect against pregnancy and normalize estrogen and progesterone levels, which may help relieve the symptoms of anxiety.
+Additionally, selective-serotonin reuptake inhibitors (SSRIs) may be useful in the short term for more severe cases.

 Supplements for Perimenopause Anxiety